-However, being a lifelong Texan, I know that with a mild winter comes a long and blistering summer, with temperatures reaching 100 degrees for months… which is definitely not soup weather.
+However, being Texan, I know that with a mild winter comes a long and blistering summer, with temperatures reaching 100 degrees for months… which is definitely not soup weather.

 So, with only a handful of cooler days in the forecast, I am making every effort to make as many winter recipes as possible.
 This Smoky Chicken Tortilla Soup recipe is one comforting winter recipe that we have been making ever since the temperatures dipped into the 60’s last fall.

-Chicken Tortilla Soup is E’s absolute favorite soup and he asks me to make it for dinner often.
-I have my go to favorite Chicken Tortilla Soup recipe, but when I went to make it sometime last fall (after countless requests from E), he quickly asked if there was another recipe I could try.
-A little offended, I asked if he didn’t like my classic Chicken Tortilla Soup recipe, and he quickly said no, that he LOVED it, but that he wanted to see what other variations there might be.
+Chicken Tortilla Soup is one of our favorite soups, so we make it for dinner often.
+I have my go to favorite Chicken Tortilla Soup recipe, but when I went to make it sometime last fall, we wanted to see what other variations there might be.